-A Sacrament is a symbolic rite in the Christian religion, in which an ordinary individual can make a personal connection with God—the Baltimore Catechism defines a sacrament as “an outward sign instituted by Christ to give grace.”
+The Sacraments are efficacious signs of grace, instituted by Christ and entrusted to the Church, by which divine life is dispensed to us.
+A sacrament is a symbolic rite in the Christian religion, in which an ordinary individual can make a personal connection with God.
 That connection, called inner grace, is transmitted to a parishioner by a priest or bishop, who uses a specific set of phrases and actions in one of seven special ceremonies.

 The Seven Sacraments of the Roman Catholic Church